omeallynile/Nilessite/README.md

 - [] Build animations
 - [] Handle hover for images
 - [] Create site with a basic html layout, use css media queries for mobile

+- [] Put download on right of page inline with navigation
+- [] make CV most of page